veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦                                                                                                                                                                         ¦
 ¦                                                                                                                                                                         ¦
 ¦    if (videoMultitrackType != AvMultitrackType.OneTrack) {                                                                                                              ¦
-¦      // The 'sizeOfVideoTrack' specifies the size in bytes of the                                                                                                       ¦
+¦      // The `sizeOfVideoTrack` specifies the size in bytes of the                                                                                                       ¦
 ¦      // current track that is being processed.
 This size starts                                                                                                         ¦
-¦      // counting immediately after the position where the 'sizeOfVideoTrack'                                                                                            ¦
+¦      // counting immediately after the position where the `sizeOfVideoTrack`                                                                                            ¦
 ¦      // value is located.
 You can use this value as an offset to locate the                                                                                             ¦
 ¦      // next video track in a multitrack system.
 The data pointer is                                                                                                    ¦
 ¦      // positioned immediately after this field.
 Depending on the MultiTrack                                                                                            ¦
-¦      // type, the offset points to either a 'fourCc' or a 'trackId.'                                                                                                    ¦
+¦      // type, the offset points to either a `fourCc` or a `trackId.`                                                                                                    ¦
 ¦      sizeOfVideoTrack = UI24                                                                                                                                            ¦
 ¦    }                                                                                                                                                                    ¦
 ¦  }                                                                                                                                                                      ¦